hphelion/documentation/commercial/GA1/commercial.create-deploy-certified-microsoft-windows-guest-image.md

 # How to build a certified Microsoft Windows 2012 guest image for HP Helion OpenStack

-This page describes the procedure to create and deploy Microsoft Windows 2012 Server on HP Helion OpenStack.
+The following section describes the procedure to create and deploy Microsoft Windows 2012 Server that is SVVP (Server Virtualization Validation Program) compliant on HP Helion OpenStack.

-**Note** This document only describes the procedure to create a windows qcow2 image that is SVVP (Server Virtualization Validation Program) compliant.

 ## HP Helion OpenStack with Microsoft Windows Server Reference Architecture